 Veresen has three run-of-river projects in operation.
 Furry Creek and Clowhom located in British Columbia sell electricity to BC Hydro under long-term purchase agreement.
 Glen Park, located in upstate New York, sells all of its output at prevailing market terms on a month-to-month basis.

-Veresen has two additional run-of-river projects located in British Columbia.
+Veresen has an additional run-of-river project located in British Columbia.
 Dasque-Middle is under construction with commercial in-service projected for 2013.
-Culliton Creek is a 15 MW development project in British Columbia that holds a long-term electricity power agreement with BC Hydro.

 |Furry Creek||To 2024||11||99%|